Is Your Immune System Working Overtime?

 Advertisement

-• Rheumatoid arthritis: Your immune system attacks your joints, leading to inflammation, redness, pain and stiffness.
-Over time, your joints can become deformed and you can lose function.
+• Rheumatoid arthritis (RA): Your immune system attacks your joints, leading to inflammation, redness, pain and stiffness.
+Over time, this can cause your joints to be misshapen and difficult to move.

-• Multiple sclerosis: Your immune system destroys the fatty layer that surrounds and protects your nerves from damage.
+• Multiple sclerosis (MS): Your immune system destroys the fatty layer that surrounds and protects your nerves from damage.
 Without it, you’re vulnerable.
-As this disease progresses, it attacks your brain, spine and eyes, causing problems with your balance, muscle control, vision and other bodily functions.
+As MS progresses, it attacks your brain, spine and eyes.
+This causes problems with your balance, muscle control, vision and other bodily functions.

-• Celiac disease: With this condition, when you eat gluten your immune system attacks the small intestines, damaging the finger-like projections (called villi) that help your body absorb nutrients.
+• Celiac disease: With this condition, when you eat gluten (a protein found in wheat, barley, rye and other grains), your immune system attacks your small intestines, damaging the finger-like projections (villi) that help your body absorb nutrients.

 Other autoimmune conditions include: